gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 ## 02-kvm-time

-Because we schedule an exit event that will be triggered after running for 1,000,000,000 Ticks, it will exit the simulation before the `work_begin_addr` is called so we can look at the stats faster just for the tutorial.
+Because we schedule an exit event that will be triggered after running for 1,000,000,000 Ticks, the simulation will exit before `work_begin_addr` is called so we can look at the stats sooner for the tutorial.
 Let's look at the stats now.
 It should be in the `stats.txt` file under the `m5out` folder.

-There are two stats dump, one from the end of the KVM fast-forwarding, and the other from the end of the detailed simulation after simulating 100,000 instructions in any thread.
+There are two stats dumps, one from the end of the KVM fast-forwarding and the other from the end of the detailed simulation after simulating 100,000 instructions in any thread.

 `---------- Begin Simulation Statistics ----------`
 and